 Wallabarrow Camping BarnRestored by the National Trust Wallabarrow dates back to the 17th century and sleeps 10 (see Bunkhouse below for additional accommodation).
 The barn can be booked for sole occupancy (under 16's must be accompanied by a responsible adult and if travelling with under 5's then sole occupancy should be booked :not suitable for rowdy groups as close proximity to self-catering cottage and owners own residence).

-Free range eggs, Galloway Beef and Herdwick Lamb are normally available for purchase at the farmhouse as is home produced BBQ charcoal - enquire directly for the price list.
+Free range eggs, Galloway Beef and Herdwick Lamb are normally available for purchase at the farmhouse, as is home produced BBQ charcoal - enquire directly for the price list.

-Two pubs nearby.
+There are two pubs nearby.
 The New Inn which is a 15 minute walk through Wallabarrow Woods - serving cask ales until 11pm and good food (booking for larger groups is recommended), or 4 miles away with excellent food and good beer, is the Blacksmiths Arms at Broughton Mills.

 See more photographs and read more details of Wallabarrow Camping Barn

 Wallabarrow Wooden BunkhouseThe Wooden Bunkhouse is often booked in conjunction with Wallabarrow Camping Barn but may be available separately.
 It sleeps up to four on a single sleeping platform.
 The Bunkhouse has basic cooking facilities, fridge and cold water supply, electricity is by meter and takes £1 coins.
-The cost is £8.50 pppn.

 To enquire about the Wallabarrow Wooden Bunk House and/or Camping Barn, please go to the Owner's website.